DHTMLX/docs-diagram/docs/api/selection/getids_method.md

 ### Returns

-The method returns the list of ids of the selected items
+The method returns the list of ids of the selected items as an array

 ### Example